kabJhai/kabJhai/README.md

 - 👯 I’m looking to collaborate on **open source projects on Computer vision, and Robotics**

-- 📝 I am planning to regulary write articles on [LinkedIn](https://www.linkedin.com/in/kabila-haile/)

 - 👨‍🏫 I have 2+ years of teaching experience with strong research background.

 - 💬 Ask me about **pytorch, computer vision, mobile app development, and web development**